 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

 72. The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.

-See statement in Section 4.4 Regulatory and industry compliance - STS-securitisation, §(z) - second sentence, whereby the Seller (as originator) is the designated entity responsible for compliance with Article 7.
+See statement in Section 4.4 Regulatory and industry compliance - STS-securitisation, §(z):